juliandavid-garcia/First_milestone_project/testing.md

 As we can see the website responds effectively in all devices except for the Portfolio page in the Galaxy fold.
 In this device some images and texts are slightly resized and moved. but still noticiable.

 ## Bugs ##
+### Bug 1. ###
-I had some problems with the navigation bar.
+- I had some problems with the navigation bar.
 I  tried doing it myself but when i got to make the dropdown menu work, it did not work. finally made the menudrop work.
 It needed to  add the query link from boostrap to the header.

+### Bug 2. ###
 - After having fixed the problem mention above i came across with another problem related to the drop menu, When validating in the W3C Markup Validator site.
-This time the validator showed an error related to the use of buttons inside the 'a' Element which made me change the whole menu since. according to the validator this
+This time the validator showed an error related to the use of buttons inside the 'a' Element which made me change the whole menu since.

+### Bug 3. ###
 - In order to pass the validator i also had to replace some "sections" for "divs" since the validator indicated that those sections were missing a header.

+### Bug 4. ###
-- When trying to add a description to the images from the gallery i could not add a layer to the element "img" therefore i decided to omit this feature.
+- When trying to add a description to the images from the gallery i could not add a layer to the element "img".
+Consequently, insted of using a div I added an modified its width and height as to fit its size to the image i wanted to add the description. it worked perfectly.

--
+## Testing users stories ##
-## As recruiter I want to :
+### As recruiter I want to : ###
 - **Have access to examples of projects that the developer has built.**
   - When the recruiter or client clicks on **Portfolio** is brought to a gallery of images with examples of the works the developer has built or made part of.